 This is a story of belief, faith and unconditional loving.

-It’s true to it’s soul.
-Believe it with your heart and surrender to the events which occured.
-This experience of my life was of cognition, awakening, enlightenment and an insight to my soul’s journey.
+It’s true to its soul.
+Believe it with your heart and surrender to the events which occurred.
+This experience of my life was of cognition, awakening, enlightenment and an insight into my soul’s journey.

 I will forever live to always believe in the power of love and faith.

-This will inspire me for always to believe and never give up.
+This will inspire me always to believe and never give up.

 I am sharing this only because, I want you to believe!

 I want you to believe in your self and your dreams.

 To fight for what you want and what you believe in till your last breath.